Best Dog Chew Toys for Teething Puppies

 How to Know if Your Puppy Is Teething?
 Tips & Advice

 Oh, you’ll know when your puppy’s teething, there’s no doubt about that.
 If it wasn’t so painfully obvious, there wouldn’t be a problem to speak of!
+This is a normal occurrence that is a part of every dog’s life – and many other mammals’ as well.
+And there are tried and tested ways to deal with it efficiently and to even help the situation.
 But, just to make sure you’re not mistaking your fur baby’s mischief and playfulness for something else, let’s go over puppy teething basics.

 Around 12 to 16 weeks of age, puppies start losing their milk teeth and you’ll notice some of the permanent ones starting to erupt.
-Same as it is the case with human babies, this process is very irritating, painful, and uncomfortable- which might reflect on your puppy’s behavior, too.
+Same as it is the case with human babies, this process is very irritating, painful, and uncomfortable – which might reflect on your puppy’s behavior, too.
 The stages of teething continue from the third to the seventh month of age, when all of the permanent teeth should be in place.
+Your pupper will need to work these emerging teeth, acquiring a new found taste for everything in the house – those new chompers will have to be put to the test.
+Luckily, now you can save furniture and shoes from utter destruction, with dog chew toys.

 Benefits of Dog Chew Toys for Teething